RecipeShare Test Kitchen

 The balance of butter, flour and eggs creates the signature panade that turns into a glossy, pipeable dough.
 Use it for classic éclairs or mini dessert shells.

 This version uses equal parts milk and water for balanced flavour and steam-driven lift.
-The added trimoline encourages even browning and softness without compromising structure.
+A small amount of caster sugar supports browning without pushing the dough away from classic French choux behaviour.
 When cooked correctly, the dough forms a smooth ribbon that pipes easily and bakes into shells that are tall, hollow, and crisp.

 The key is to dry the panade well, then add only enough egg to reach the correct texture.